lukelarsen/gulp-workflow/README.md

 ##My Gulp Workflow
 ###Usage
-The only files you need to use the gulp file are:
+The only files you need:
 - package.json
 - .bowerrc (if you use Bower)
 - gulpfile.js